ef-tech/laravel-ddd-scaffold/README.md

 php artisan ddd:make:exception {name} [--domain=] [--type=domain]
 ```

-- `name`: The name of the Exception class (e.g., InvalidOrderException or User/AuthenticationFailed)
+- `name`: The name of the exception class
-- `--domain`: Optional.
-The domain name to use (defaults to the value in config)
+- `--domain`: The domain name
-- `--type`: Optional.
-The layer where the exception will be created (defaults to 'domain').
-Possible values: 'domain', '
+- `--type`: The layer of the exception
-  application', 'infrastructure', or 'support'

 Examples: